 How to choose the best VR headset for your experience, an insider’s look…

 Decisions, decisions.
 What shall I have for dinner?
-Which VR headset is best for my experience? – Life’s ultimate questions.
-Although, we can’t help you answer the former (pizza, definitely pizza), we can help you decide which headset is best for you.
+Which is the best virtual reality headset in the UK?
+Life’s ultimate questions.
+Although we can’t help you answer the former (but go with pizza, definitely pizza), we can help you decide which VR headset to buy.

 To shine some light on the world of VR headsets we asked Daniel Colaianni, VR expert and Co-founder of VR Bound to guide us through this labyrinth and help us all make the right choice!
 Here is what he had to say…